Skip to content

 pipeline = dai.Pipeline()

-# Create and configure camera node
+# Create and configure color camera node

 cam_rgb = pipeline.create(dai.node.ColorCamera)